In this article, we explore the ways you can start building a sustainable, profitable, and scalable real estate photography business.

 Getting started in the real estate photography business is not hard.
 You’ll need a good digital SLR camera with a wide-angle lens and a tripod to start with. iPhone or point and shoot cameras might work if you’re listing your car or bike on Craigslist, but to be a professional real estate photographer, you’ll need to invest in the quality of your photography equipment.

-You’ll also need transport to be able to drive to the location to shoot, and reliable internet connection to access all the digital tools you need, and to stay in touch with clients.
+You’ll also need transport to be able to drive to the location to shoot, and a reliable internet connection to access all the digital tools you need, and to stay in touch with clients.

 Start by doing a free shoot or two for a realtor friend of yours.
 Or make an offer to a local real estate agent to do some work for them – whatever it takes to start building up a portfolio of work that you’re proud of and that showcases your talent.

-Once you have that, then you can start to do some marketing and to grow your new business.
+Once you have that, then you can start to do some marketing and grow your new business.
 Start off by showcasing your portfolio online by building a clean, mobile-friendly website.
 We recommend using Folio Websites to build your photography website.

 Building Your Photography Business

 The first step in building your real estate photography business is to create a website that showcases your needs.
 Keep it clean and simple, while showcasing your best work, your personality, and the area where you live and work.
 Folio Websites has years of experience building websites for photographers, and they can have you up and running in no time.